epsi-rns/epsi-rns.github.io/_posts/desktop/2016/2016-07-06-modularized-awesome-structure.markdown

 After a while, I begin to realize, there are also as many statusbar (wibox) setting as needed.
 And I can also make it switchable.
-Now we can split the statusbar/titlebar directory from the main rc.lua.
+Now we can split the statusbar/titlebar directory from the main <code class="code-file">rc.lua</code>.

 {% highlight bash %}
 awesome